 Like all the Chinese bases we’ve tested in our labs, we have to narrow our recommendation on the StandDesk Pro to shorter users with narrower desktops, as the stability just isn’t there for a large mass elevated high off the ground.
 American-made desks will be better suited to these applications, and for a fairly obvious reason.
 Virtually all American-made bases are made in US factories that are owned by Swedish, Danish or German companies that invented this industry, and their average citizens are a lot taller than the average Asian consumer, so they started making longer-stroke lifting legs a long time ago.
 And they have far more robotic automation, laser-cutting equipment, and sheer experience making standing desk bases, needless to say.

 But if you’re not too tall, don’t have an inordinate amount of heavy equipment on your desktop, and don’t need too wide of a desk, the StandDesk Pro will give you good bang for your buck.

 All that might change with Yu’s promised StandDesk Pro 2.0 design that he expects to release sometime in the future.
 Originally we were told we’d see it by June 2018.
 It has yet to materialize, and Yu states he’s had difficulty getting the product quality he needs out of several Chinese factories he’s tried working with.
 The new design is supposedly going to be much easier to assemble and have a heftier crossbar design, among other refinements.
-It will be offered in both a “T-Leg” and “C-Leg” configuration, alleviating our concern about side-load stressing on the lifting columns.
+He says the new base will be offered in both a “T-Leg” and “C-Leg” configuration, alleviating our concern about side-load stressing on the lifting columns.
 If this new base ever comes to market we’ll update you here.